modernweb-dev/web/CONTRIBUTING.md

 To see how your changes integrate with everything together you can use the `test-runner` package.
 There are different commands in this package which you can execute to trigger different scenarios in the test runner.

+## Adding new packages

+### JS

+For JS projects, you can just create a new package in the `packages` directory.
+You can copy the `package.json` from another project to get started.

+### TS

+For TS projects the configuration files are auto generated.
+You need to add an entry to the [config generator script](scripts/update-package-tsconfig.ts) to let it generate a config for you.
+After adding an entry, run `yarn update:tsconfig`.

 ## Create a Changeset

 If you made changes for which you want to trigger a release, you need to create a changeset.